cpske/ISP/web/index.md

 ## Web Frameworks

-A framework provides reusable, customizable software for a particular type of application.
+A **framework** provides reusable, customizable software for creating a particular type of application.
-Web Frameworks are the way modern web apps are created; almost no one would try to write a web app "from scratch", except as a learning project.
+Modern web apps are primarily written using web frameworks; no one would try to write a web app "from scratch", except as a learning project.

-**Back-end** frameworks run a a server, handle client requests, manage data, and contain application logic.
-For some apps, a backend framework is all that is needed.
+**Back-end** frameworks run a a server, handle client requests, create responses (web pages), manage data, and contain application logic.
+For many apps, a backend framework is all that is needed.

 As of 2020, some of the most used frameworks for new applications are: